phiphi-tan/URLNet/README.md

 ## Instructions

-1. Build the docker container
+1. Build the docker image

 ```
 docker build -t urlnet-train .
 ```

-2. Run the docker container with an interactive terminal
+2. Run a docker container with an interactive terminal

 ```
 docker run -it urlnet-train